qlik-oss/picasso.js/docs/src/input/component-labels.md

 A strategy used to place multiple rows of text (that can be styled differently) in a shape.

 Currently it supports shapes of type 'rect' and 'circle'.
-As a special case it detects 360 degree pie slices are treated as circles.
+As a special case it detects 360-degree pie slices are treated as circles.

 Use align, justify & padding to control the placement labels in the shape.
 The text is ellipsed if necessary.